Business process orientation: The Definition of BPO

-To establish a more solid foundation, I would like to propose a definition and an approach to measuring BPO.
-The BPO concept has sufficient practitioners and researchers and has been implemented in enough companies that we now have the information we need to develop a testable statistical model.
-The trick, of course, is getting at that broad range of experience and boiling it down in scientifically acceptable ways to a point where practitioners can use it easily in the field.
+The BPO concept has been examined in academic research and implemented by a number of organizations.
+Research findings and practical applications have contributed to the development of frameworks and models associated with the concept.

 Our approach to building this foundation began with an extensive literature review, interviews with experts both in the U.S. and Europe and testing with experienced practitioners and experts to determine the key definition and variables within BPO.
 Using various statistical techniques (domain sampling, coefficient alpha testing, and factor analysis), we both determined the validity of various BPO variables and condensed those variables into a simpler composite list (survey instrument) that offered easy use in measuring BPO within an organization (McCormack 1999).

 It is important to consider originality or value as well.
 An observation of studies conducted into process management revealed the use proxy variables as an important indicator for PO.
 A good example is the ISO 9000 certification.

 Our research found that the practitioners and experts said a Business Process Oriented Organization comes down to this:

 "An organization that emphasizes process as opposed to hierarchies, a process oriented way of thinking, outcomes and customers."

 We also found that BPO also breaks into three elements: